wolfgangasdf/gmail-attachment-remover/README.md

-# Introduction Gmail attachment remover
+# Gmail attachment remover

 This is an app that connects to your gmail account and removes selected attachments, for instance for large emails, without skrewing up the thread display.
 Google does not want to support this.

 * Before removing an attachment, a local full backup of the email is saved.
 But you should save your important attachments manually before!
-* The removed attachment is replaced by a text-file attachment containing the original filename and size
+* The removed attachment is replaced by a text-file attachment containing the original attachment filename and size.

 ## Safety